Benign Overfitting in Linear Classifiers with a Bias Term: Introduction

+We carry out that extension for both noiseless and noisy labels.
+Adding a bias perturbs the normalized Gram matrix of the features.
+The shared constant coordinate increases off-diagonal correlations among the noise vectors, and keeping those correlations small enough for the Hashimoto et al.\ argument forces stronger conditions on the effective dimension $\Tr(\Sigma)$ relative to the sample size $n$.
+The new constraints are most demanding when label noise is present, because the allowed Gram-matrix error must then scale with the noise rate $\eta$.
+At the same time, the effect is covariance-dependent: under isotropic noise the new terms are dominated by conditions already present in the homogeneous theory, so the asymptotic threshold for benign overfitting is unchanged.

-Our main contributions are threefold: \begin{enumerate} \item We provide the first proof of benign overfitting for the maximum margin linear classifier with a bias term under a general class of non-sub-gaussian mixture distributions (formally defined later as Model EM), covering both noiseless and noisy settings. \item We characterize the precise impact of the bias term on the generalization bounds, identifying the new conditions on the data dimensionality ($\Tr(\Sigma)$) relative to the sample size ($n$) introduced by the inhomogeneous model, and analyzing when these dominate the conditions of the homogeneous case. \item We develop novel technical lemmas (Appendix A) to bound the perturbations introduced by the bias term on the normalized Gram matrix and related concentration events, facilitating the extension of the existing theoretical framework. \end{enumerate}
+Our contributions are as follows. \begin{enumerate} \item We prove benign overfitting for the maximum margin classifier with a bias term under Model EM, with and without label noise. \item We identify the new conditions on $\Tr(\Sigma)$ and $n$ coming from the intercept, and determine when they dominate the homogeneous requirements. \item We prove auxiliary bounds (Appendix~\ref{sec:new_events}) controlling the bias-induced perturbations of the Gram matrix and related concentration events. \end{enumerate}